top of page

 • The "Living Tank": They are the third-largest species of tortoise in the world, often weighing over 100 pounds.

-• Desert Excavators: These tortoises are powerful diggers and can create burrows up to 10 feet deep to stay cool in the desert heat.
+• Desert Excavators: These tortoises are powerful diggers and can create burrows up to 10 feet deep to stay cool in the desert heat, or Texas heat!!.

 • Water Wise: Sulcatas can go for weeks without drinking standing water; they get most of their hydration from the succulent plants and grasses they eat.